BIGJRA/BIGJRA.github.io/reborn.md

     - Hyper Beam
     - Hyper Beam

 Seriously.
-Of course, when you're only fighting one Pokemon with very low HP that has to deal with recharge much of the time, it shouldn't be too hard.
-Disabling Dark pulse will let your Ghost sit there for free, Mirror Coat and Metal Burst can work great here, etc. There's lots of options for this one.
+Thankfully, when you're only fighting one Pokemon with very low HP that has to deal with recharge, you can find a way to open an opportunity to knock it out.
+Disabling Dark Pulse will let your Ghost type easily win.
+Alternatively Mirror Coat and Metal Burst can work great here.
+There's lots of options for this one.

 Head all the way back to Tanzan Cove and talk to Anna inside.
 It's time for another gym battle!